rust-lang/cc-rs/find-msvc-tools/README.md

-# windows-find-tools
+# find-msvc-tools

 A library for finding windows-specific tools, reading MSVC versions from the registry and from COM interfaces.

-Refer to the [documentation](https://docs.rs/windows-find-tools) for detailed usage instructions.
+Refer to the [documentation](https://docs.rs/find-msvc-tools) for detailed usage instructions.

 ## License